andreasabel/inCode/entry/fixed-length-vector-types-in-haskell.md

 Note that you *aren’t* required to implement both a `replicate_` and `replicate` — I’m just including them here to show that both API’s (implicit and explicit) are possible.
-(You can always just directly use `sing` right away before getting started to get the `Sing n` that those functions use)
+(You can always just directly use `sing` right away before getting started to get the `Sing n` that those functions use, and so skip `replicate_` and other explicit variants)

 One slight bit of friction comes when using libraries that work with `KnownNat`, like *finite-typelits* and the `Finite` type.
 But we can convert between the two